Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Results

 \subsubsection{Task characteristics and human annotator agreement}

-LLM hacking risk varies across annotation tasks, from as low as 5\% for humor detection to over 65\% for ideology, factuality, and frame classification tasks (factuality, ideology\_tweets, framesII\_tweets, and manifestos\_issues\_detailed), for some models (see Table~\ref{tab:variable_importance}, as well as Table~\ref{tab:PAPER_llm_hacking_risk_by_task_model} in Appendix~\ref{app:llm_hacking_risk_by_task_model}).
-However, this variation shows no significant correlation with human inter-annotator agreement, as visualized in Figure~\ref{fig:_PAPER_llm_hacking_by_Krippendorffs_alpha}.
-We measured human agreement as Krippendorff's alpha to allow for different data types and annotation scales across all annotation tasks~\citep{krippendorff2018content}.
+We do not find a significant correlation of LLM hacking risk with human inter-annotator agreement, as visualized in Figure~\ref{fig:_PAPER_llm_hacking_by_Krippendorffs_alpha} ($p>0.1$).
+We measured human agreement using Krippendorff's alpha, which allows for different data types and annotation scales across all annotation tasks~\citep{krippendorff2018content}.
 This independence suggests that LLM errors follow different patterns than human disagreement.
-This means that even tasks with perfect human agreement can exhibit high LLM hacking risk, while tasks with human disagreement sometimes show lower risk.
+This means that \textbf{even tasks with perfect human agreement can exhibit high LLM hacking risk, while tasks with human disagreement sometimes show lower risk}.
+However, notice that low agreement may stem from multiple factors, such as task difficulty, subjectivity, instruction quality, and annotator selection biases.
+Future work should disentangle how task characteristics affect LLM hacking risk.

+To further investigate LLM-human alignment, we examine the relationship between LLM hacking risk and metrics from the Alternative Annotator Test (alt-test)~\citep{calderon-etal-2025-alternative}, which statistically evaluates whether LLMs can replace individual human annotators.
+We find that high performance on individual annotation alignment (i.e., passing the alt-test) does not guarantee reliability for downstream inference (see Appendix~\ref{app:alt_test} for detailed analysis).

 The absence of correlation with human agreement carries important implications for research practice.
-Researchers cannot use high human agreement as justification for automated annotation without validation.
+Researchers cannot use high human agreement or strong individual annotator alignment as justification for fully automated annotation without validation.
 Even seemingly objective tasks with near-perfect human consensus can yield unreliable downstream inferences when annotated by LLMs.

 \begin{practicalbox} Human annotations and high human annotator agreement are important aspects of the general data annotation pipeline.
 However, do not rely on human annotator agreement to determine whether LLM annotation is appropriate.
 High human agreement does not predict low LLM hacking risk.
 Validate LLM performance on your specific task and downstream analysis, regardless of human agreement rates. \end{practicalbox}